JordanKoehler/Natours-SASS-Tutorial/README.md

 # Natours

-Natours is a CSS Grid tutorial provided by Jonas Schmedtmann from his Udemy course 'Advanced CSS and Sass: Flexbox, Grid, Animations and more!
+Natours is a Sass SCSS tutorial provided by Jonas Schmedtmann from his Udemy course 'Advanced CSS and Sass: Flexbox, Grid, Animations and more!
 Check out the final project here!
 [Natours](https://natours-sass-project.vercel.app/)

 ## Installation